The Early History of North Philadelphia, PA

 Early History

 Before being incorporated into a city, the region consisted primarily of agricultural townships.
-During the 18th century, as the city grew in importance and, consequently, population, the region quickly became a desirable alternative to the bustling city.
+During the 18th century, as the city grew in significance and, consequently, population, the region quickly became a desirable alternative to the bustling city.
 Many mansions began to cover the landscape, and by the end of the 18th into the 19th century, many small-town centers had developed to accommodate the growing population.

 Historical Landmarks & Museums